 The Alabama School of Fine Arts Foundation

-The Dorothy Jemison Day Theater was built through the generosity of many individuals, corporations and foundations.
+The Dorothy Jemison Day Theater was built through the generosity of many individuals, corporations, and foundations.
 It is named for the late and much beloved ASFA Foundation Board member Dorothy “Dodie” Jemison Day.
-The ASFA Foundation a 501c3 non-profit organization.
-Executive Director, raised over $7.8 million for the facility.
-The complex project took 18 months to complete.
-It is touted as the most technologically advanced venue of its kind in the Southeast.
+The ASFA Foundation is a 501c3 non-profit organization and raised over $7.8 million for the facility.
+The DJD construction took 18 months to complete and is touted as the most technologically advanced venue of its kind in the Southeast.
 Major foundation donors include Alabama Power Foundation, Regions Financial Corporation Foundation, EBSCO, The Daniel Foundation of Alabama, Community Foundation of Greater Birmingham, Hill Crest Foundation, Jemison Investment Co.
 Inc., Hugh Kaul Foundation, Robert Meyer Foundation, Compass Bank, Vulcan Materials Foundation, AT&T Foundation, Joseph S. Bruno Foundation, Ronne and Donald Hess Foundation and the Aletec/Styslinger Foundation.

 The Alabama School of Fine Arts is a tuition-free public school for grades 7-12 that offers specialty study in the arts and sciences.
 Students can focus on creative writing, dance, math-science, music, theatre arts, or visual arts.
 ASFA's mission is to nurture impassioned students to discover and fulfill their individual creative ability.To learn more, click here.

 The DJD Theater provides Birmingham's art community and ASFA students with a professional performance venue.
 There are many ways to support, and gifts of each size make a huge impact.
 As an example, engraved seat plaques are offered for $250 and $500.
 It is a wonderful way to honor someone special or to personally support the theater.To give, click here.